veicco/react-radio-select/README.md

 #### Props
 ##### Required props
 - name (string): The name attribute of the generated radio inputs.
 - options (array of objects): The options in the select widget.
-Each object shall include properties "value" (string) and "component" (node).
+Each object shall include properties "value" (string), "component" (node) and "ariaLabel (string).

 ##### Optional props
 - required (bool): Adds the "required" attribute to the generated radio inputs.
 - defaultOption (number): Index of the preselected option.
 0 by default.
+- className (string): Additional classes
 - onChange (func): Callback when the value changes.
 - onFocus (func): Callback when the widget receives focus.
 - onBlur (func): Callback when the widget looses focus.